morganalyse/JuniorClass/README.md

         +2)beautify it
         +3) verify each page has a max of two fonts for page
         4) Add Comments to each page

+Only thing I see that you need to work on other than your list is the responsiveness of the site.